Decision Fields : capitalism experiments

 Block printing in one of the most expensive locations in North America.

-As we practice block printing at Dym, the process's deliberateness fosters creativity on more than one level : Complex, evolving, changeable patterns require an embodied human with a capacity to make decisions on the fly and strategically.
+As we practiced block printing at Dym, the process's deliberateness fostered creativity on more than one level : Complex, evolving, changeable patterns require an embodied human with the capacity to make strategic (aesthetic) decisions in the moment.

 We amplify what's possible with a modular, interactive design system.
 This happens through teaching and learning from the printers, an on-going, generative feedback loop.
 As we practice block printing itself, even with its physical costs and repetitive labor, it offers deep satisfaction. watching designs emerge from capable hands, gazing at and wielding color, in the integration of play and camaraderie in the work process.